'We won': Trump and his allies move forward with election lies despite Arizona review confirming loss | ExBulletin

 Much like Republican lawmakers in Pennsylvania, another crucial swing state Biden won last year.
 Republicans in the State Senate recently approved a high-profile subpoena to obtain personal information from millions of voters as they work to advance their investigation into the Keystone state election results .
 Senate Democrats and Democratic state attorney general Josh Shapiro have filed a lawsuit to block the effort.

+Hasen, who recently wrote an article warning of the risks of electoral subversion in 2024, said it was “incredibly dangerous” for people who continue to promote the “big lie” to come forward to oversee future elections.

-“No. 1, this will further undermine people’s confidence in the process,” Hasen said.
-“And # 2, someone who believes or pretends to believe that the last election was stolen is more likely to act in a way that does not run a fair election as a sort of return on investment for the alleged rigging of the last one. times.”
+“No. 1, it will further undermine people’s confidence in the process,” Hasen said.
+“And No. 2, someone who believes or pretends to believe the last election was stolen is more likely to act in such a way not to run a fair election as a sort of return on investment for the alleged rigging last time. “

 |